LeoMartinDev/django-layout/docs/install.rst

 configuration files to get started quickly::

     cp {{ project_name }}/settings/local.py.example {{ project_name }}/settings/local.py
+    python manage.py migrate

+If you want to use the Django admin create a user right here:

-    manage.py syncdb --migrate
+    python manage.py createsuperuser

 Building Documentation
 ======================

 Documentation is available in ``docs`` and can be built into a number of formats using `Sphinx <http://pypi.python.org/pypi/Sphinx>`_.
 To get started::

     pip install Sphinx